gini/gini-vision-lib-android/componentapiexample/README.md

 In case of an error the `CameraFragmentListener#onError()` will be called.

 On first launch or when using the `Tipps` menu item the `OnboardingFragment` is shown.
-When the Onboarding should be closed the `OnboardingFragmentListener#onCloseOnboarding()` is called.
+The Onboarding should be closed when the `OnboardingFragmentListener#onCloseOnboarding()` is called.

 The Help Screen is shown by clicking the help menu item (question mark).